Local Food & Drink

 A little further afield

-The small fishing/holiday town of West Bay is just a five minute drive away, with plenty of fresh local fish to eat and some great restaurants, including the Riverside Fish Restaurant, which prides itself on serving fresh, sustainably caught local fish and shellfish with a great view to match.
+The small fishing/holiday town of West Bay is just a five minute drive away, with plenty of fresh local fish to eat and some great restaurants.
+And in West Bexington, the team behind The Hive are now running The Clubhouse restaurant.

 Finally, there are some nationally famous eating places in the vicinity and easily accessible by car, such as Hugh Fearnley-Whittingstall's River Cottage Canteen at Axminster, and Mark Hix’s Oyster House Restaurant, which overlooks the Cobb at Lyme Regis.